Energy and emissions

 5) The 2021 value is based on a current projection

 The company talks to suppliers to monitor concrete steps for reducing production-related CO2 emissions and to verify their feasibility.
-Concepts are also being developed that consider efforts to achieve a and increase the use of green energy.
+Concepts are also being developed that consider efforts to achieve a circular economy and increase the use of green energy.

 At the end of 2021, the Schaeffler Group agreed to procure 100,000 tons of nearly carbon-free, hydrogen-produced steel annually from Swedish start-up H2greensteel beginning in 2025.
 The steel produced in Sweden does not require any fossil fuels, and under equal conditions, reduces the Schaeffler Group’s annual CO2 emissions by up to 200,000 tons.
 This agreement represents the first important step towards making the company’s supply chain climate-neutral by 2040.Bestandteil des GNFK Ende